Thanasis-Traitsis/jobfind_for_students/README.md

 - **Company Dashboard**: Companies can view applicants for their job listings and download resumes.

 <img src="https://github.com/Thanasis-Traitsis/jobfind_for_students/blob/main/assets/images/profile2.png?raw=true" alt="Profile" width="300" height="auto">

-## Code base

-- **BLoC Package**: Utilized for state management in the application.
-- **GoRouter Package**: Implemented for efficient navigation within the app.
-- **Feature-Based Architecture**: Organized codebase following feature-based architecture for better maintainability.
-- **API Integration**: Handled all API calls seamlessly for smooth data exchange between the app and the backend.

 *Important note:* <br>
 Please note that while the Flutter codebase was developed by me, the API and backend infrastructure were not created by me.
 For any inquiries regarding the backend, please refer to my friend